VamshiSai-Perumandla/NYU-Application-Security-3/README.md

 ## Part 0: Setting up Your Environment

-To complete this assignment, you will need Docker, minikube, and kubectl.
+To complete this, you will need Docker, minikube, and kubectl.
 Installing this is not simple, and is highly platform dependent.
 Rather than detail how to install this software on different platforms, this document instead links to the relevant information on how to install these tools